Nightofthewerehog/Nightofthewerehog/README.md

 # 🐾 ⋆ DNI 🐾 ⋆

 ─── ⋆⋅☆⋅⋆ ──
-- if u like any illegal ship + shadamy, sonamy(not my thing)
+- if u like any illegal ship + shadamy
 - basic dni
 - if u hate on my interests